 The Papale Eye Center team is committed to offering the safest and most effective treatment for cataracts.
-At our practice, serving Springfield and Western Massachusetts, we perform cataract surgery using modern surgical techniques that are designed to make your experience comfortable and pain-free.
+At our practice, serving Western Massachusetts, we perform cataract surgery using modern surgical techniques that are designed to make your experience comfortable and pain-free.
 In just a few hours, we can gently remove your cataracts and restore your vision with minimal discomfort and maximum results.

 We are excited to offer our cataract patients many options for lens implants, including the ReSTOR® lens implant.
 With these lens implants, cataract patients can experience clear vision at all distances, even for close-up reading!

 What is a cataract?

 The lens of our eye lies behind the iris and the pupil and its job is to focus what the eye is seeing on the light-sensitive retina at the back of the eye.
 A normal lens is crystal clear.
 Cataracts change that.
 Over time and often as a result of prolonged exposure to UV radiation, most people begin to have clouding of the lens in one or both eyes.
 This happens as proteins in the eye form clumps that begin to cloud the lens.
 As the proteins build, the lens becomes cloudier, eventually affecting visual acuity, especially at night.

 Cataracts are common in older people.
 In the U.S., it’s estimated that an 80-year-old has a 50/50 chance of either having cataracts or already having had cataract surgery.
 Cataracts can only be treated with surgery to replace the permanently clouded lens.

 The development of cataracts is a normal part of the aging process; however, cataracts may sometimes develop early as a result of:

 Cataracts develop in nearly everyone, but they occur more often in people with diabetes and the only way to treat them is with cataract surgery.
 Although people can live with some cataracts if they are not that bad, if cataracts become worse, they can impede your vision significantly.